-The following unaudited pro forma information presents the condensed combined results of operations of the Company and NET for the three and six months ended June 29, 2012 as if the acquisition of NET had been completed on January 1, 2011 with adjustments to give effect to pro forma events that are directly attributable to the acquisition.
-These pro forma adjustments include a reduction to historical NET revenue for the fair value adjustment related to acquired deferred revenue, an increase in amortization expense for the acquired identifiable intangible assets and decreases in historical NET interest expense and the Company's historical interest income reflecting the extinguishment of certain of NET's debt as a result of the acquisition.
+The following unaudited pro forma information presents the condensed combined results of operations of the Company and NET for the three and nine months ended September 28, 2012 as if the acquisition of NET had been completed on January 1, 2011, with adjustments to give effect to pro forma events that are directly attributable to the acquisition.
+These pro forma adjustments include a reduction to historical NET revenue for the fair value adjustment related to assumed deferred revenue, an increase in amortization expense for the acquired identifiable intangible assets and decreases in historical NET interest expense and the Company's historical interest income reflecting the extinguishment of certain of NET's debt as a result of the acquisition.
+Subsequent to the filing of the Company's Quarterly Report on Form 10-Q for the quarter ended September 28, 2012, the Company refined the amounts and attribution of certain expenses related to the acquisition and the related purchase accounting and accordingly, the pro forma information below has been revised.